isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         swap(a, b);   // calls N::swap
     }

-But that may not be what we wanted for generic code.
+But that might not be what we wanted for generic code.
 There, we typically want the specific function if it exists and the general function if not.
 This is done by including the general function in the lookup for the function: